 Headache?
 Itchy eyes?
 Running Nose?
 No, it’s not likely to be just a case of the Monday morning blues.
 They’re one of the many symptoms that signal Sick Building Syndrome (SBS).

-Heating, ventilation and air conditioning (HVAC) systems, contaminated HVAC supply lines, hidden leaks, untreated water damage, moldy ceiling panels and mold behind wallpaper etc. are all common causes.
+Heating, ventilation, and air conditioning (HVAC) systems, contaminated HVAC supply lines, hidden leaks, untreated water damage, moldy ceiling panels, mold behind wallpaper, etc. are all common causes.

 Sick Building Syndrome is hard to diagnose sometimes.
-You may need to call qualified mold removal company such as ours.
-We hold the Advanced Microbial Certification (AMRT) from the Institute of Inspection Cleaning and Restoration Certification (IICRC) and have years of experience of remediation projects in hospitals, retirement facilities and residential properties.
+You may need to call a qualified mold removal company such as ours.
+We hold the Advanced Microbial Certification (AMRT) from the Institute of Inspection Cleaning and Restoration Certification (IICRC) and have years of experience in remediation projects in hospitals, retirement facilities, and residential properties.
 We’ll provide the tools and implement the practices for a successful remediation.
 You can be sure of that.

-Minor Mold Problems and Mold Removal
+Attic Mold Problems and Mold Removal

-Most homes and businesses in Columbus, and in the wider of state of Ohio, will have a mold problem at some point or other.
+Most homes and businesses in Columbus, and in the wider state of Ohio, will have a mold problem at some point or other.
 Most of the time the mold is harmless — if tackled soon enough.

 Some good news.
 With a little education and precaution, you can solve minor mold problems yourself and not have to call a mold removal company.

-Depending on the materials affected and the size of the area, you can find many publications that will guide you a successful cleaning process.
+Depending on the materials affected and the size of the area, you can find many publications that will guide you through a successful cleaning process.
 Like anything you read on the internet, research it again.